mzfr/yarr/readme.md

 ### Manual Method

 If the you don't wanna run the script you can also get the `access_token` manually.
 For that please follow the steps mentioned [here](https://getpocket.com/developer/docs/authentication)

+## Why maintain a fork when project is active?

+ The original repository can be found here - https://github.com/nkanaev/yarr

+I really loved using this RSS reader because this was simple to run and had all the functionality I was looking for in an RSS reader, except one.
+That was to share/add the item to your [pocket](https://getpocket.com/ account).
+And the original author [didn't want to introduce any 3rd party dependencies](https://github.com/nkanaev/yarr/issues/57#issue-864736485) in their version of the application.
+So I decided to fork it and add that(and maybe a few more) feature to my own fork.

 # Credits